 A key pair is a combination of a private key and a public key that encrypts and decrypts information.
 A machine shares only its public key with other machines; the private key is never shared.
 The public and private keys are used to set up an SSL session.
-For details, see "How SSL Works" on page 94.
+For details, see How SSL Works.